 Both UVA and UVB exposure cause brown age spots, uneven skin color and red "broken" capillaries that show through your skin.
 These changes happen high up in the epidermis and superficial dermis.

 Both UVA and UVB rays also damage the top living cells of your skin (called keratinocytes), which makes your skin texture dry and leather-like, yet thin.
 This causes the sallow-colored collagen and elastin layer to show through even more.

 You may think it’s too late, but it can always get worse!
 Sun protection NOW is important.
-Plus, there are products you can use to help reverse the changes.
-The sooner you make these changes the better.
+Plus, there are products you can use to help reverse early signs of sun damage.
+The sooner you make these changes in your skin care, the better.

-There are things you can do to protect your skin and reverse sun damage now.
+The best skin care to protect your skin and reverse sun damage now.

-First, use sun protection.
+First, use daily sun protection.

-Wear broad spectrum sunscreen every day, all year.
+Wear broad-spectrum sunscreen every day, all year.
 Be sure to: